Assistant Professor of Art History

 On leave Fall 2022-Spring 2023

-Professor Checa-Gismero is a scholar of global contemporary art and critical biennial studies.
+Professor Checa-Gismero is a historian of global contemporary art.
 Her teaching revisits the history of Euro-American modernism from a transnational lens that foregrounds art's imbrication in the social fabric.
-Her scholarship addresses past and present relations of coloniality active in the formation of global contemporary art, with a particular focus on how these processes impact art from Latin America.
+Her scholarship addresses past and present relations of coloniality that support contemporary distinctions of culture as art.
+She has published widely about art biennials, craft, and socially engaged art.
 Her book about the early years of the art biennial boom is forthcoming with Duke University Press.

 Professor Checa-Gismero received a PhD in Art History, Theory, and Criticism from the University of California, San Diego (2019), and an MFA in Arts, Production, and Research from the Universidad Complutense de Madrid (2009).
 Before becoming an art historian she was a practicing artist.
 Her work was featured, among other venues, in Manifesta 8 (2010) and Archivo de Creadores de Madrid (2012).
 She has written art criticism for a variety of outlets in Spain, Mexico, and the US since 2009.